 Bats aren’t dirty.
 They’re actually very clean, spending about a third of their resting time scouring their entire body, much like a cat does.

 Bats don’t get tangled in people’s hair.
 Most bats are insectivores and it’s true they might occasionally get close to us — even very close — while catching flying insects.
 But they don’t want to touch us and they see far too well to do it by accident.
 This leads to another common myth, the “blind as a bat” one.
-Bats have very good vision in daytime and at night.
+Bats have very good vision in the daytime and at night.

 Major bat groups